yasse-ofc/yasse-crawlers/README.md

 ### [Proxy Related]

 - ✅ Use proxies
-- ✅ Creating a proxy pool with auto renew to avoid Cloudflare blocking
+- ✅ Creating a proxy pool with auto renew

 &nbsp;